 Sport Climbing makes its Olympic debut, with athletes winning gold thanks to the power and strength in their fingertips.

-The sport will make its Olympic debut at Tokyo 2020 and will feature three disciplines: speed climbing, bouldering and lead climbing.
-Speed climbing pits two climbers against each other, both climbing a fixed route on a 15-metre wall.
-In bouldering, climbers scale a number of fixed routes on a 4m wall in a specified time.
-In lead climbing, athletes attempt to climb as high as possible on a wall measuring over 15m in height within a fixed time.
-At the Games, each climber will compete in all three disciplines, with the final rankings being determined by the combined results.
+The sport will make its Olympic debut at Tokyo 2020 and will feature three disciplines: Speed, Bouldering and Lead.
+Speed climbing pits two climbers against each other, both climbing a route on a 12m wall.
+In Bouldering, athletes scale a number of fixed routes on a 4m wall in a specified time.
+In Lead, athletes attempt to climb as high as possible on a wall measuring over 12m in height within a specified time.
+At the Games, each climber will compete in all three disciplines, and the final rankings will be determined by multiplying the placement in each discipline, with the athletes achieving the lowest scores winning medals.

 International Federation:International Federation of Sport Climbing